MLB Playoffs: Everything you need to know about ALDS between Yankees vs. Indians

 - 2007 ALDS: Indians win in four games.

-That 1997 ALDS featured Sandy Alomar Jr. hitting a game-tying home run off Mariano Rivera in the eighth inning of Game 4.
+That 1997 ALDS featured Sandy Alomar Jr. hitting a tying home run off Mariano Rivera in the eighth inning of Game 4.
 That was Rivera's first year as closer and, believe it or not, there were lots of questions about whether he could handle the ninth inning.

 As for the 2007 ALDS, that was the infamous midge series.
 The flying insects rained down on Progressive Field in Game 2, contributing to Joba Chamberlain eighth inning meltdown.
-He walked a batter, hit a batter, and uncorked two wild pitches to allow the Indians to tie the game 1-1.
-They went on to win the game in 11 innings.
+He walked a batter, hit a batter and uncorked two wild pitches to allow the Indians to tie the game 1-1.
+They won the game in 11 innings.

-Joe Torre, who managed the Yankees at the time, later said he regretted not pulling the team off the field as midges swarmed in.
+Yankees manager Joe Torre later said he regretted not pulling the team off the field as midges swarmed in.

 They had the two best run differentials in baseball

-During the regular season the Indians and Yankees outscored their opponents by more runs than every other team in the league.
-True story.
+The Indians and Yankees outscored their opponents by more runs than every other team in the league.
 Here is the run differential leaderboard:

 - Indians: +254